NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 many cases.
-The model used to calculate {{{α}{}}}*<sub>cubic</sub>* is not absolutely precise, but analysis and simulation {{AIMD-friendliness}}, as well as over a decade of experience with CUBIC in the public Internet, shows that this approach produces acceptable levels of rate fairness between CUBIC and Reno flows.
+The model used to calculate {{{α}{}}}*<sub>cubic</sub>* is not absolutely precise, but analysis and simulation {{AIMD-friendliness}}, as well as over a decade of experience with CUBIC in the public Internet, show that this approach produces acceptable levels of rate fairness between CUBIC and Reno flows.
 Also, no significant drawbacks of the model have been reported.
-However, It would be beneficial to see continued detailed analysis on it.
+However, it would be beneficial to see continued detailed analysis on it.
 When receiving a new ACK in congestion avoidance (where *cwnd* could be greater than or less than *W<sub>max</sub>*), CUBIC checks whether